parsatajik/ar-shopping/README.md

     uvicorn main:app --reload
 ```

-6. (Optionally) Run the streamlit version
+6. (Optionally) Run the streamlit version from the root directory

 You can run the application using Streamlit:
 ```bash